canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

     that dispatch events with the `index` where the dragged item should be inserted and the `dragData` of what is being dragged.

-- [can-control can.Control] is useful for listening to events on an element in a memory-safe way.
-Use [can-control.extend] to define a `can.Control` type, as follows:
+- [can-control Control] is useful for listening to events on an element in a memory-safe way.
+Use [can-control.extend] to define a `Control` type, as follows:

   ```js
   import { Control } from "can";

   const Sortable = Control.extend({
     // Event handlers and methods
   });